 Trinity College is committed to setting an example of responsible environmental stewardship by reducing the amount of waste produced through composting efforts, promoting a culture of reuse, and recycling.

 After a successful composting program run by students in the Green Campus club and the Office of Community Service and Civic Engagement, Trinity decided to expand its composting efforts.
 Starting in the fall of 2018, Trinity College, our Facilities management company, and our dining services company partnered with Blue Earth Compost.
-Through this partnership we are able to compost all organic waste from the food prep areas of all our dining facilities as well as front of the house food waste in Mather Dining Hall.
+Through this partnership we are able to compost all organic waste from all our dining facilities.

 With Blue Earth Compost we are able to compost more than can be put in your typical backyard compost.
 Aside from typical food waste, we are able to compost plant based plastics (Greenware), food soiled paper (plates, napkins), and we can even compost our chopsticks.
-Here are a few diagrams to help you learn about what goes where.
 If you still have questions about composting email our sustainability coordinator at firstname.lastname@example.org

 Need a slightly used microwave or refrigerator?
 How about some posters to dress up the bare walls in your residence-hall room?
 Or a mirror so that you can make sure your socks match before heading out the door?
 You can find those items and more – much, much more – at The Coop, Trinity’s on-campus, student organized and operated thrift store located under the Jackson residence, across from the LSC quad.